join-monster/join-monster/docs/map-to-table.md

 })
 ```

 This can be a useful technique if you data *isn't actually modelled like Join Monster expects*.
 Placing VIEWs on top of your SQL tables is a good way to achieve logical data independence.

+The `sqlTable` can also be a function, i.e. a *thunk*.

 ## Composite Keys